 Figure 5.
-Robinson-Foulds distance (RFD) distributions for the trees built with stellar particles selected from the deterministic sample compared to noise (yellow histograms) and noise only (grey histograms) samples.
-Top left, top right, bottom left and bottom right represent respectively the cases considering 10, 50, 100 and 200 stellar particles.
+RFD distributions for the trees estimated with stellar particles selected from the deterministic sample compared to the noise (yellow histograms) and noiseonly (gray histograms) samples.
+The top left, top right, bottom left, and bottom right represent respectively the cases considering 10, 50, 100, and 200 stellar particles.
 Each panel contains the mean (μ) RFD of the distributions.
-The largest the RFD, more different the trees are from each other.
+The larger the RFD, the more different the trees are from each other.